What’s a better way to explore Melbourne than getting to know its animals?

 One the way in, you will be given a zoo map at the start to plan your day trip.
 And it looks like this

 We started off by turning right and the first thing we saw were little cute creatures you can hardly find from anywhere else, the meerkats.
 Not only you will get excited when you see them, they will also get excited when they see you.

 I really wish I could steal one of them to pet.

 Next, we encountered a giant tortoise who seemed like he wanted to come play with us but he just couldn’t be bothered.

-So we finished of the first zone, walked back to the entrance and turned right pass the carousal park full of children and their family having such a great time in the sunshine.
+So we finished off the first zone, walked back to the entrance and turned right pass the carousel park full of children and their family having such a great time in the sunshine.

 And that was the highlight of the Growing Wild area.
 Next Station: Wild Sea

 You’ll be seeing this guy in the tank at the entrance welcoming you to the Wild Sea.